cpplain/limbo/issue-30-lazy-record-parsing/PERFORMANCE_REGRESSION_ANALYSIS.md

 ## Executive Summary

 The lazy record parsing implementation, while functionally correct (all 566 tests pass), has made significant progress in addressing performance issues.
-As of June 14, 2025, 5 of 7 critical performance issues have been resolved.
+As of June 14, 2025, all 7 critical performance issues have been resolved.

 **Current Status**:
 - Memory efficiency achieved with Arc<[u8]> (zero-copy)
 - Smart heuristics prevent overhead on small records
 - Sorter optimization completed (only parses key columns)
 - Allocation issues during comparison eliminated
+- Parse-remaining threshold increased to 75%

-**Remaining Work**: Parse-remaining threshold optimization and VDBE integration for full performance benefits.
+- VDBE integration completed for all cursor types

+**All critical performance issues have been addressed.
+The lazy parsing implementation is now fully optimized.**

 ## Performance Issues Identified